1964 Atlantic hurricane season: Hurricane Isbell

-Tropical Storm Thirteen
+Unnamed November tropical storm

 An area of disturbed weather within the ITCZ developed into a tropical depression early on November 5, while located about 135 mi north-northwest of Colón, Panama.
 The depression strengthened slowly, reaching tropical storm status on November 6.
 Thereafter, it curved westward towards Central America.
 Early on November 7, the storm made landfall near Puerto Cabezas, Nicaragua, with winds of 70 mph.
 Several hours later, it weakened to a tropical depression along the north coast of Honduras early on November 8, shortly before re-emerging into the Caribbean.
 The storm did not re-intensify and made landfall in Belize on November 9.
 It dissipated early on the following day.

 In Nicaragua, winds and heavy rainfall caused significant crop damage, especially to bananas.
 Many residents living near the Caratasca Lagoon evacuated.
 The entire town of Caukira was flooded, with five small houses completely destroyed.
 Tides were as high as 18 ft above-normal.
 In Puerto Castilla, large amounts of precipitation caused flooding and destroyed a bridge, leaving part of the population out of communication.
 Another bridge collapsed in the town of Rus-Rus.
 Strong winds and heavy rainfall also resulted in "considerable damage" on the Bay Islands.
 Overall, the storm resulted in about $5 million in damage.